 Students who have impairments are not automatically eligible for a Section 504 Plan; eligibility is determined on a case-by-case basis.
 If a student is functioning at the average or above average level compared to peers, eligibility determination should be carefully considered.
 In order to qualify, students must demonstrate a documented physical or mental impairment that substantially limits a major life activity in one or more areas, such as caring for self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, reading, concentrating, thinking, sleeping (ex. apnea, narcolepsy), eating, lifting, bending, communicating, and the operation of a major bodily function such as the immune system, normal cell growth (ex. cancer, sickle cell, etc.), digestive, bowel, and bladder functions.
 In addition, a substantial limitation must be demonstrated in the school setting.
-For example, students with diabetes have been determined to be significantly impaired due to the daily actions and/or assistance required in the classroom to support their healthy functioning.
+For example, students with diabetes have been determined to functioning.
 Mitigating measures no longer negate Section 504 eligibility except in eyewear.